boystrange/ProgramVerification/src/Chapter/Existential.lagda.md

 and a proof that the list is not empty.
 We further analyze the structure of the list.
 Agda is not able to automatically rule out the case in which the list is `[]`.
-However, this case is made impossible by the proof `p` that the list is not empty, hence we can honor our obligation to yield a result of the desired type by invoking `absurd`.
-When the list is not empty, we simply return the desired component.
+However, this case is made impossible by the proof `nempty` that the list is not empty, hence we can honor our obligation to yield a result of the desired type by invoking `absurd`.
+When the list is not empty, we simply return the right component.

 ## Intrinsic verification